PDLT-University-of-York/test-split-site/docs/ultra/folder-learning-module.md

     - 2.2 Essential: Materials within sections are clearly organised so content is easy to find.

 <br> ![Learning module with image on the left hand side](images/Learning_module_image_final.png)

+### Video Steps

+Below is an embedded video detailing how to **Add Images to Learning Modules in the Ultra Course View**.
+Alternatively, you can [open the video in a new browser tab](https://youtu.be/3Wmyfp5i_Tw).

+<iframe width="560" height="315" src="https://www.youtube.com/embed/3Wmyfp5i_Tw" title="How To Add Learning Module Icon Images To VLE Ultra" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ### Text Steps